-Most-basic of the Arizona home buying secrets … don’t do this
+Most-basic secret … don’t do this

-Even worse, what commonly happens as a result of that “wandering” approach is that the listing agent for the property ends up writing the purchase contract and managing the transaction … for both seller and buyer!
+Even worse, what commonly happens as a result of that “wandering” approach is that a Listing Agent for a property ends up writing the purchase contract and managing the transaction … for both seller and buyer!